Selene (Underworld): Underworld: Evolution

 He then sets up a meeting for her and Michael with Alexander Corvinus, Markus's father and the first true immortal.
 Selene is angered at Alexander for not removing the threat his sons, Markus and William, posed long ago.
 Alexander retorts by asking her if she would murder her own son.
-An interruption by Markus, in which Michael is seemingly killed, also results in Selene's memories of the fortress to be revealed to Markus through her blood.
+An interruption by Markus, in which Michael is seemingly killed, also results in Selene's memories of the fortress being revealed to Markus through her blood.
 Alexander, dying from his son's attack, tells Selene that the only way to defeat Markus and William is to drink his legendary immortal blood, adding that she will become "The Future".
 Selene gains greater strength and new powers from Alexander's blood.

 She and a squad of Alexander's Cleaners (who, like Michael, are Alexander's descendants through his third son) invade William's dungeon, trying to stop the threat.
 They arrive too late, however, and Selene is forced to fight Markus.
 Markus is shocked at the smell of his father's blood coursing through Selene's veins.
-Locking Markus in William's dungeon, Selene discovers that William infected all surviving members of the six Cleaners escorting her, all of which become Lycans.
+Locking Markus in William's dungeon, Selene discovers that William infected all surviving members of the six Cleaners escorting her, all of whom become Lycans.

-Markus kills the last remaining Cleaners who are operating a helicopter which provides close air support/suppressing-fire.
+Markus kills the last remaining Cleaners who are operating a helicopter which provides close air support/suppressing fire.
 When it crashes, the rotors continue to spin dangerously close to those in the fray.

 Selene fights Markus once more, and the Elder drives his wing talon through her chest.
 Selene, empowered by Alexander's ancient and pure blood, tears away the talon and drives it upwards through Markus's skull before throwing him into the moving rotor blades and killing him.
 After Selene defeats Markus and Michael defeats William, sunlight lands on Selene's arm, revealing that Alexander's blood has purged the vampiric weakness to sunlight.